kyverno/chainsaw/.release-notes/main.md

 - Added templating support in resource reference in all collectors
 - Added templating support for all string fields in all collectors
+- Relaxed `format` field in collectors to support templating

 ## 🔧 Fixes 🔧